Law Library: About

 PUBLIC SERVICES STAFF

-Janet joined the Golden Gate University Law Library staff in June 2002.
+Janet joined the Golden Gate University Law Library staff in June, 2002.
 After receiving her MLIS in 1996, she worked as the Assistant Director at the San Mateo County Law Library until joining our staff.
 Prior to that, for approximately eleven years she worked in the insurance industry.
-Along with Collection Development, Government Documents and reference desk responsibilities, Janet also keeps the library's web site up to date and is the Administrator for our Digital Commons.
+Along with Collection Development, Government Documents, inter-library loan, and reference desk responsibilities, Janet also keeps the library's website up to date and is the Administrator for our Digital Commons.